-The Mississippian culture developed along the Mississippi River.
-Massive mounds were constructed, with temples and housing for the rulers on top.
+In the late Woodland Period, Southwest Virginia was affected by the Mississippian culture, which thrived between 1000-1400CE in the Mississippi River Valley.
+A distinctive feature was construction of massive earth mounds, with temples and housing for the rulers on top.
 Inside many mounds were graves, presumably a place of honor for people who were considered special in some way.

-Some combination of religious zeal and imposed power spurred people to load 40 pounds of soil into baskets and carry them as much as 100 feet uphill.
-On hot summer days, it would have required exhausting work to zig-zag up narrow steps carved into the sides of the growing artificial mountain, dump a basket where directed by a prehistoric engineer, and return for another load.
+Some combination of religious zeal and imposed power spurred people to load 20-40 pounds of soil into baskets and carry them as much as 100 feet uphill.
+On hot summer days, it would have been exhausting work to zig-zag up narrow steps carved into the sides of the growing artificial mountain, dump a basket where directed by a prehistoric engineer, and then return for another load.

 At the top of the mound was a unique and powerful vista enjoyed by just a few people.
-At the bottom of the mound was a hiearchically-structured society that reflected strong control by an elite, who benefitted from the labor of many others.
-Most of the moundbuilders spent their lives scraping and hauling dirt, building palisades, growing food, and processing meals for the workers, and keeping the construction site sanitary.
+At the bottom of the mound was a hierarchically structured society that reflected strong control by an elite, who benefited from the labor of many others.
+Most of the mound builders spent their time in the area scraping and hauling dirt, building palisades, growing food, processing meals for the workers, and keeping the construction site sanitary.

-The city of Cahokia developed across the river from modern St. Louis between 700AD to 1400AD.
-There were 120 mounds, so it was a permanent construction site.
-In 1250AD, Cahokia had more residents than London.
-It was:1
+The city of Cahokia developed across the river from modern St. Louis between 700-1400CE, and may have been the largest prehistoric Native American city north of Mexico.
+There were 120 mounds, so it was a probably a permanent construction site.

 Ely Mound is one of three mounds in Lee County that may have formed a city complex.
 It was excavated in the 1870's.
 At that time the mound still had the rotting cedar posts of what may have been a building used by tribal leaders of that area.
 Ely Mound is about as close to Monticello or Mount Vernon as you can get, for that now-vanished culture.